tahoe-lafs/magic-folder/docs/datamodel.rst

 ..
 NOTE::

     There is a notion of a "local snapshot" which we won't go into here; once uploaded to the Grid, a Snapshot has a concrete representation which is what is important from a datamodel perspective.
-    Obviously, some amount of time passes between an actual change to a file on disk and it being represented in the Tahoe-LAFS Grid -- from seconds to days or more (e.g. if offline).
+    Obviously, some amount of time passes between an actual change to a file on disk and it being represented in the Tahoe-LAFS Grid -- from seconds to days or more (e.g. while offline).

 A Snapshot will have more than one parent in case it is resolving a Conflict (see below).
 In this way, we consider Snapshots as a Directed Acyclic Graph (DAG).

-One can visualize this as a tree: each file has a root in the Personal directory pointing at some Snapshot that itself may point at zero or more parent Snapshots (and so on, until the very first version is reached).
+Another way to say this is that each file has a "head" pointer in the Personal directory pointing at some Snapshot that itself may point at zero or more parent Snapshots (and so on, until the very first version is reached).

 When fully synchronized, all Personal directories of all Participants will point to the very same Snapshot object in the Grid (the Capability string will be identical).